HMGNC

 HMGNC (a disemvoweling of their former name, Homogenic) is an Indonesian electronic and synth-pop band from Bandung, West Java.
-Named after Icelandic singer Bjork’s 1997 album Homogenic, the band was formed in 2002 and changing the original band name to its present name in 2015.
+Named after Icelandic singer Björk’s 1997 album Homogenic, the band was formed in 2002 and changed the original band name to its present name in 2015.
 Original members are Risa Saraswati (vocals; replaced by Amandia Syachridar in 2009), Dina Dellyana (keyboards, synth, programming) and Grahadea Kusuf (synth, programming).
 HMGNC perform songs in both Indonesian and English and have produced four studio albums: Epic Symphony (2004), Echoes of the Universe (2006), Let a Thousand Flowers Bloom (2010), HMGNC (2017) and one EP: Let's Talk (2012).

 Career

 The band formed in 2002 in Bandung, West Java, Indonesia, with initial members consisting of Risa Saraswati on lead vocals, Dina Dellyana on keyboards, and Grahadea Kusuf on synth and programming.
-The band name was derived from Icelandic pop singer Bjork's 1997 album of the same title.
-Although they admired Bjork in high school, they avoided trying to resemble her music.
+The band name was derived from Icelandic pop singer Björk's 1997 album of the same title.
+Although they admired Björk in high school, they avoided trying to resemble her music.
 Homogenic signed with Indonesian indie label FFWD Records and later released their debut album, Epic Symphony in March 2004.
 The album mixed trip hop and downbeat electronic music with angelic vocals during the rise of electronic dance music (EDM) scene in Indonesia.
 Two singles released from the album: "Kekal" and "Taste of Harmony".

 On April 2, 2006, the band released their second album, Echoes of the Universe, which marks the beginning of electronic and indie-pop influence in their musical style.
 "Utopia", "Untukmu, Duniaku" and "Unfolding Sympathy" were released as singles.
-Their songs were featured on the original soundtrack of the Indonesian indie film Cin(T)a, which was the first collaboration between the band and writer/director Sammaria Simanjuntak, which would continue to other projects and enable the band perform in London, Birmingham, Newcastle and Manchester.
+Their songs were featured on the original soundtrack of the Indonesian indie film Cin(T)a, which was the first collaboration between the band and writer/director Sammaria Simanjuntak, which would continue to other projects and enable the band to perform in London, Birmingham, Newcastle and Manchester.
 It went on to become their last album with Saraswati.
 In October 2009, Saraswati announced her resignation as the lead singer to pursue her solo career and formed her own band, Sarasvati.

 Homogenic released their third studio album, Let a Thousand Flowers Bloom, on April 17, 2010.
 This became the band's first studio album without Saraswati as well as their first album with new lead vocalist, Amandia Syachridar.
 The album also saw the band focus more on English songs rather than their native Indonesian.
 Two singles were released from this album: "Seringan Awan" and "Happy Without You".
 Let a Thousand Flowers Bloom would be the last studio album Homogenic released under FFWD.